AceVFI: A Comprehensive Survey of Advances in Video Frame Interpolation: Introduction

-\IEEEPARstart{V}{ideo} Frame Interpolation (VFI) aims to increase the temporal resolution (\emph{i.e.}, frame rate) of a video sequence by synthesizing one or more intermediate frames between given consecutive frames.
+Video Frame Interpolation (VFI) aims to increase the temporal resolution (\textit{i.e.}, frame rate) of a video sequence by synthesizing one or more intermediate frames between given consecutive frames.
 This task serves a broad range of applications, including novel view synthesis~\cite{szeliski1999prediction, zhou2016view, flynn2016deepstereo, li2021neural}, slow-motion generation~\cite{jiang2018super, xue2019TOFlow, bao2019depth, xiang2020zooming, jeon2023dynamic, huang2024scale}, video compression~\cite{wu2018video, chun2020compressed, jia2022neighbor, takahashi2025coupled}, video prediction~\cite{mathieu2015deep, liu2017DVF, jia2022neighbor, hirose2024real}, and diverse generation tasks such as co-speech reenactment~\cite{liu2024tango}, human motion synthesis~\cite{liu2025video}, and facial animation~\cite{bigata2025keyface}.
-A key advantage of VFI lies in its ability to synthesize perceptually smooth and temporally coherent motion, aligning well with the temporal characteristics of the human visual system (HVS).
-High-frame-rate (HFR) content reduces artifacts such as motion blur and judder~\cite{hou2022vfiqa, danier2022bvivfi}, thereby enhancing the visual quality in high-resolution (HR) and immersive media.
+In many of these scenarios, VFI is not merely an optional post-processing tool but a practically irreplaceable component: for slow-motion generation, high-frame-rate (HFR) capture typically requires specialized sensors, strong illumination, and large bandwidth or storage, which are often unavailable in consumer or legacy footage, so once a scene has been recorded at a low-frame-rate (LFR), additional real frames cannot be acquired retrospectively, so learned VFI becomes the only viable way to synthesize plausible in-between frames~\cite{ma2024timelens}.
+Likewise, in novel view synthesis and 4D scene reconstruction, densely sampling both viewpoints and time is often infeasible due to camera cost, calibration and synchronization overhead, and storage constraints, so VFI is used to temporally densify sparse input sequences, providing smoother motion trajectories and more continuous temporal coverage for downstream 3D/4D methods~\cite{lei2025mosca}.
+A key advantage of VFI lies in its ability to synthesize perceptually smooth and temporally coherent motion, aligning well with the temporal characteristics of the human visual system.
+HFR content reduces artifacts such as motion blur and judder~\cite{hou2022vfiqa, danier2022bvivfi}, thereby enhancing the visual quality in high-resolution (HR) and immersive media.
 This makes VFI particularly valuable in latency-sensitive and fidelity-critical scenarios such as sports broadcasting, interactive gaming, and virtual reality.
-Finally, in streaming pipelines, VFI also enables bandwidth-efficient video transmission by reconstructing intermediate frames locally, reducing the need to transmit full frame sequences~\cite{hou2022vfiqa}.
+Finally, in streaming pipelines, VFI also enables bandwidth-efficient video transmission by reconstructing intermediate frames locally, reducing the need to transmit full frame sequences~\cite{hou2022vfiqa}. \IEEEpubidadjcol